 If you try this scalloped potato recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 Vegan Scalloped Potatoes feature soft, tender potatoes smothered in a creamy cashew garlic sauce with crispy edged potatoes on the top, and are perfect for casual holiday and everyday dining!

 - Method: bake

 - Diet: Vegan

-- 2 cups unsweetened almond milk or water, divided**
+- 2 ½ cups unsweetened almond milk or vegetable broth (or combo)